 Black Friday is a very important day in the corporate retail business calendar.
 The goal is to finish the year strong with higher and higher profits, and to push merchandise in-time for the next year’s releases.
 This is all masked really well by offering “Door Busters” and what appears to be deep discounts on merchandise.
-It is all a part of the retail world.
+It is all a part of the retail world that studies like Predictive Analytics reveal.
+Read more on that on https://www.salesforce.com/blog/2019/07/what-is-predictive-analytics.html.
 There is another side however.
 The smaller side.
 The Small Business Saturday side.

-While many chain stores are busy unpacking, tagging, and merchandising product, there are small shops that are hand picking special merchandise just for you.
+While many chain stores are busy unpacking, tagging, and merchandising product, there are small shops who are visiting sites like merchandizeliquidators.com and hand picking special merchandise in bulk just for you.
 They have spent a lot of time curating the right products, because the money they are spending on purchasing is very important to their success.
 Local makers are hard at work to finish pouring candles, sanding wood, or steaming the last bit of fabric before production.
 The holiday shopping season is a key time for makers and shop owners.
 The increase in sales allows them to purchase supplies, equipment, or to get closer to hiring someone.
 Every day is an important sales day for local shops.
 Every day is Black Friday for many makers and owners.

 Without sounding too dramatic, every penny you spend on locally-made goods creates a ripple effect with many positive repercussions for our local economy and culture.
 For example: A talented designers tries selling in art shows and sporadic pop-up shops.
 The designer often has to work a few jobs to be able to have money to invest in small run production of garments hoping they sell.
 A store notices the unique designs of the local designer, and thinks that it will sell in their shop.
 The owner places a small order.
 The shop promotes the local talent, and drives traffic into the store.
 YOU fall in love with the dress and decide to buy it.
 You wear it out and someone asks, “Where did you find that great dress?”
 You send them to the store, only to find out the small run of dresses is sold out.
 The business owner notices, and calls up the local designer to see if there is anything new available.
 There is a new dress, and the store places a bigger order because the demand is there.
 The store is making money, because the community knows there are local products available.
 The designer is making money which is used to buy better machinery, fabric, or hire someone to help fulfill the orders.